Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/02_control_flow.typ

   - *Symbolic (Binary Search):* "Is it greater than 500,000?"
 (Takes 20 guesses).

   BDDs work like the "20 Questions" game.
-  Instead of listing every packet, they ask a series of Yes/No questions (decisions) to efficiently narrow down the set of valid packets.
+  Instead of listing every state, they ask a series of Yes/No questions (decisions) to efficiently narrow down the set of valid states.
 ]

 In this guide, we will use *Binary Decision Diagrams (BDDs)* as our symbolic representation.
 BDDs will allow us to:
-+ Encode the matching logic of the policy.
++ Encode the logic of the program.
-+ Represent huge sets of packet headers efficiently.
++ Represent huge sets of program states efficiently.
 + Perform operations on these sets (like "join" or "intersection") mathematically.

 In the next chapter, we will dive into BDDs and see how they work their magic.

 #chapter-summary[
-  - *Chain Graphs capture behavior.*
+  - *CFGs capture behavior.*
-    We transform the hierarchical AST into a flat graph of Rule Blocks to model packet flow.
+    We transform the hierarchical AST into a flat graph of Basic Blocks to model execution.

-  - *Rule Blocks are atomic.*
+  - *Basic Blocks are atomic.*
-    They are sequences of rules that always execute together.
+    They are sequences of instructions that always execute together.
-    Flow branching only happens at the boundaries.
+    Branching only happens at the boundaries.

-  - *Flow Explosion is the bottleneck.*
+  - *Path Explosion is the bottleneck.*
-    The number of packet flows grows exponentially with policy size, making naive enumeration impossible.
+    The number of execution paths grows exponentially with program size, making naive enumeration impossible.

   - *Symbolic Execution is the key.*
-    We will use BDDs to represent and manipulate sets of packets implicitly, avoiding the explosion problem.
+    We will use BDDs to represent and manipulate sets of states implicitly, avoiding the explosion problem.
 ]